1961C/Mobile-Arcade/README.md

 ### Physical Enclosure

 The enclosure was designed using Dassault Systems’ Solid Works.
 Each portion of the seven component design was fitted together in software to ensure accurate dimensioning.
-The enclosure was then fabricated using 3/32" clear acrylic sheets, laser-cut at the Invention Studio.
+The enclosure was then fabricated using 3/32" clear acrylic sheets and laser-cut at the Invention Studio.

 ![CAD design](assets/ArcadeCAD.png)